Revelation Chapters 4, 5, and 6

 And as has been seen in the previous seals, the fourth seal prepares the way for the fifth seal.

 During the last days, many will be killed.
-We have already seen in Daniel that the king of "fierce of countenance . . . shall destroy the mighty and the holy people” (Daniel 8:23-24).
+We have already seen in Daniel the king of "fierce of countenance . . . shall destroy the mighty and the holy people” (Dan.
+8:23-24).

 Revelation 20:4 tells us, “I saw the souls of them that were beheaded for the witness of Yahushua, and for the word of Elohim, and which had not worshipped the beast, neither his image, neither had received his mark upon their foreheads, or in their hands” (emphasis added).